sophieschuettler/ET_course_project_gender-bias/README.md

 ├── data             <- **If they have a reasonable file size**
 |   ├── raw          <- Raw eye-tracking data
 |   ├── preprocessed <- Data resulting from preprocessing
 |
+├── notebooks        <- jupyter notebooks to plot data for visualization for presentation and report
+|
 ├── README.md        <- Top-level README.
 Fellow students need to be able to
 |                       reproduce your project.
 Think about them!